nkwachiabel/Procure_to_Pay/README.md

 3. <b>Transition matrix</b>: The transition matrix shows how the events are been handed over from one to another and how frequently this occurs.
 From the above, it can be seen that <i>Payment performed</i> activity is not followed by any other activity i.e., that is the end of the process.
 However, all other events can be done before <i>Payment Performed</i> in no particular order.
 The most frequently occuring activity before <i>Payment performed</i> is the <i>Posting Date</i>. <i>Document Date</i> is mostly followed by <i>Invoice Received</i> and <i>Invoice Received</i> is mostly followed by <i>1st approval</i>. <i>2nd approval</i> is majorly done after <i>1st approval</i>.
 One thing to note from the transition matrix is that all other event can happen after <i>Posting Date</i>.
 It begs the question when should a procurement be posted?
 After approval?
 4. <b>Other findings</b>: From the above, it can be seen that there are some events which happen on Saturday and Sunday.
 6 payments were made on Saturday and 1 on Sunday.
 The most frequently occuring activity in the weekend was <i>Document Date</i> which occured 156 times.

-# Performance analysis
+## Performance analysis
 ![alt text]

-1.
+Process performance metrics such as cycle time, and lead time were calculated for each activity or process step.
+Lead time provides the information of a duration of an event until another activity is performed.
+1. The average duration in days graph shows which event takes more time on an average.
+It shows that more time is spent on the <i>1st approval</i> activity and <i>Document Date</i> activity and the least amount on time is spent on the <i>2nd approval</i> activity.
+2. The transition matrix shows the average time it spends moving from one activity to another.
+The transition matrix shows that it takes an average of 32 days from <i>Document Date</i> activity to <i>1st approval</i>.
+It takes an average of 7 days from the <i>Invoice Received</i> activity to the <i>Payment performed</i>.
+3. The case duration graph shows that a lot of the cases are completed within 30 days.
+However, there are some outliers where cases lasts more that 200 days.
-1. <b>Payments</b>: There were 140 cases amounting to $501k which were paid late.
+4. <b>Payments</b>: There were 140 cases amounting to $501k which were paid late.
 There are 400 payments amounting to $383k which are recurring (same Vendor, same amount).
 Majority of these recurring payments (103) were paid to <i>Vendor 401972</i>.

-# Vendor dashboard
+## Vendor dashboard
+![alt text]
+This dashboard shows information relating to a particular dashboard by using the filter at the top right of the screen.

+# Case details
+![alt text]
+This dashboard shows information relating to a particular case by using the filter at the top right of the screen.

 # Process improvement